nvms/prsm/packages/mesh/README.md

 Similar to connection metadata, Mesh allows you to associate arbitrary data with rooms.
 This is useful for storing room-specific information like topics, settings, or ownership details.
 Room metadata is also stored in Redis and accessible across all server instances.

+Room metadata can also be any JSON-serializable object.
+Updates replace the entire object—partial merges only occur when using updateMetadata, which shallowly merges the new fields.
+Like connection metadata, there’s no enforced size limit, but keeping room metadata small is recommended for performance.

 ```ts
 // set metadata for a room
 await server.roomManager.setMetadata("lobby", {